mtumilowicz/js-nodejs-websocket-workshop/README.md

                   cookies and/or authentication-related header fields
                   such as the |Authorization| header field, which are processed according to documents that define them
-* Once the client's opening handshake has been sent, the client MUST wait for a response from the server before sending any further data
 * The client MUST validate the server's response as follows:
     * If the status code received from the server is not 101, the client handles the response per HTTP procedures
         * In